dougalcaleb/instant-carousel/README.md

 </html>
 ```

 Creating a new carousel is done with a simple object constructor, passed an object containing all of your settings.
-It does not need to be stored in a variable, except where specified by extensions.
+It does not need to be stored in a variable, except where specified.
 ```javascript
 new Roundabout = ({
    // include your settings here...